Counterculture: LGBTQ

 The watershed event in the American gay rights movement was the 1969 Stonewall riots in New York City.
 Following this event, gays and lesbians began to adopt the militant protest tactics used by anti-war and black power radicals to confront anti-gay ideology.
 Another major turning point was the 1973 decision by the American Psychiatric Association to remove homosexuality from the official list of mental disorders.
 Although gay radicals used pressure to force the decision, Kaiser notes that this had been an issue of some debate for many years in the psychiatric community, and that one of the chief obstacles to normalizing homosexuality was that therapists were profiting from offering dubious, unproven "cures".

 The AIDS epidemic was initially an unexpected blow to the movement, especially in North America.
 There was speculation that the disease would permanently drive gay life underground.
 Ironically, the tables were turned.
 Many of the early victims of the disease had been openly gay only within the confines of insular "gay ghettos" such as New York City's Greenwich Village and San Francisco's Castro; they remained closeted in their professional lives and to their families.
-Many heterosexuals who thought they didn't know any gay people were confronted by friends and loved ones dying of "the gay plague" (which soon began to infect heterosexual people also).
-LGBT communities were increasingly seen not only as victims of a disease, but as victims of ostracism and hatred.
+Many heterosexuals who thought they did not know any gay people were confronted by friends and loved ones dying of "the gay plague" (which soon began to infect heterosexual people also).
+LGBTQ communities were increasingly seen not only as victims of a disease, but as victims of ostracism and hatred.
 Most importantly, the disease became a rallying point for a previously complacent gay community.
 AIDS invigorated the community politically to fight not only for a medical response to the disease, but also for wider acceptance of homosexuality in mainstream America.
-Ultimately, coming out became an important step for many LGBT people.

 During the early 1980s what was dubbed "New Music", New wave, "New pop" popularized by MTV and associated with gender bending Second British Music Invasion stars such as Boy George and Annie Lennox became what was described by Newsweek at the time as an alternate mainstream to the traditional masculine/heterosexual rock music in the United States.

 In 2003, the United States Supreme Court officially declared all sodomy laws unconstitutional in Lawrence v.
 Texas.